From BR Bullpen

 "One of the game's greatest fourth outfielders." -Phillies Nation

 He was traded after the 1970 season to the Chicago White Sox, and hit only .188 in 1972.
 After being released at the end of 1973 spring training, he caught on with the Oakland Athletics.
-The St. Louis Cardinals bought him in early 1974 but released him before the end of spring training and he signed with the Philadelphia Phillies, for whom he would play four seasons and part of a fifth before being traded in mid-season 1978 to the Yankees, with whom he appeared in the 1978 World Series (the Phillies won their division in 1976-78 and he appeared in post-season play with them in 1976-77).
+The St. Louis Cardinals bought him in early 1974 but released him before the end of spring training and he signed with the Philadelphia Phillies, for whom he would play four seasons and part of a fifth before being traded in mid-season 1978 to the New York Yankees, with whom he appeared in the 1978 World Series (the Phillies won their division in 1976, 1977 and 1978, and he appeared in post-season play with them in 1976 and 1977).
+On April 15, 1977, he was the first player to bat in Stade Olympique, leading off the game for the Phillies against the Montreal Expos and pitcher Don Stanhouse.

-After a half season with the 1979 San Diego Padres, he signed with the Los Angeles Dodgers and spent 1980-81 and a bit of 1982 with them before being released in May 1982.
+After a half season with the San Diego Padres in 1979, he signed with the Los Angeles Dodgers and spent 1980, 1981 and a bit of 1982 with them before being released in May.
 He appeared with the Dodgers in the 1981 World Series, going 2-for-3.
-The Chicago Cubs picked him up in June 1982 and he spent the rest of 1982 as well as 1983-84 with them, but didn't appear in the post-season because he was released in September.
+The Chicago Cubs picked him up in June of 1982 and he spent the rest of that season as well as 1983 and 1984 with them, but didn't appear in the 1984 NLCS because he was released in September.
+He had been mainly used as a pinch-hitter with the Dodgers, but in his first year with the Cubs, in 1982, he played almost regularly and hit surprisingly well for a player thought to be washed up.
+He went back to being a back-up the next two years, though.

 Notable Achievements